Amid Short Supply, COVID-19 Vaccines Are Being Bought & Sold Online

 “And then nothing, nothing ever arrived, the seller deleted their account after a few days, and we really do believe that this is probably the majority of what these ads are selling, which is either nothing or a fake vaccine,” Levine said.

-Levine said her company has seen a big increase in vaccine ads on the dark web since the pandemic began.RELATED: Woman Hit, Killed Along E. Hampden Ave.
-In Denver
+Levine said her company has seen a big increase in vaccine ads on the dark web since the pandemic began.RELATED: Denver City Council Passes Controversial Group Living Amendment

 “Throughout the pandemic, we’ve seen more and more ads on the dark web selling vaccines,” Levine said.
 “Way back in May there was just one.
 In December there was quite a few, and in January there’s been a 400% increase.”